UKVeteran/ukveteran/README.md

 I completed my PhD in String Theory at the University of Liverpool in 2017.
 I have worked on various aspects of free-fermionic heterotic string formulation from analyzing the phenomenological properties of the string-derived models to more formal mathematical results.

-I can be found at:
+I can also be found at:

 <a href="https://public.tableau.com/app/profile/johar.ashfaque" target="blank"><img align="center" src="https://img.shields.io/badge/Tableau-lightblue?style=flat&logo=tableau&labelColor=black" alt="jash" /></a>